Revolver Ocelot: Critical reception

-According to Edge magazine, with Liquid Ocelot "Kojima has forged a superb villain, far more complete than in MGS2."
+According to Edge magazine, with Liquid Ocelot "Kojima has forged a superb villain" than in his previous appearances.
 He was also listed by IGN as one of the fictional characters who required his own spin-off.
-GamesRadar also praised his role as Revolver/Liquid Ocelot, placing as seventh on their 2013 list of best villains in video game history.
+GamesRadar also praised his role as Revolver/Liquid Ocelot.
 Ocelot's change to his Liquid Ocelot alter-ego persona of Liquid Snake was opined by GameSpy to be one of the most nonsensical events from the Metal Gear series, but they still praised his action scenes at the start of Metal Gear Solid 2.
 UGO.com speculated that, because of being born from the medium The Sorrow, Ocelot could communicate with dead people which ended in Liquid Snake taking possession of his body.
 GamePro described the final fight against Liquid Ocelot as "epic" even as he became "a punching bag" in the final phase.
-Furthermore, UGO.com listed this fight as the seventh best cutscene ever in 2011, owing to the fighting styles employed and the interaction between the two fighters.
+Furthermore, UGO.com listed this fight, owing to the fighting styles employed and the interaction between the two fighters.
 On the other hand, 1UP.com listed such fight in their article about the 13 "most dumbass" boss battles for its simple style in comparison to other more challenging bosses from Metal Gear Solid 3 and its excessive length for a hand-to-hand fight between two old people.
 1UP.com also listed the scenes from the games in which Liquid Ocelot controls the PMC's weapons to attack the protagonists and his imitation of Liquid Snake's death from Metal Gear Solid as one of the most surprising moments in the game.
+Guinness World Records Gamer's Edition acclaimed Ocelot as one of the best villains in gaming.

 VentureBeat were bemused by Ocelot's portrayal in Metal Gear Solid V, writing how he was "calm and the voice of reason" instead of being an "eccentric, sadistic man".
 They theorized, however, that Ocelot was merely being himself and showing his true allegiances with Big Boss, rather than working as a triple agent or being under self-hypnosis akin to his previous appearances.